President appoints new High Court judge and judicial commissioner

-SINGAPORE - Judicial commissioner Vincent Hoong will become a High Court judge in January next year, the Prime Minister's Office announced on Friday (Nov 15).
+Judicial Commissioner Vincent Hoong will become a High Court judge in January next year, the Prime Minister's Office announced recently.

-His appointment by President Halimah Yacob, on the advice of the Prime Minister, comes after he became a judicial commissioner of the Supreme Court in April this year.
+His appointment by President Halimah Yacob, on the advice of the Prime Minister, comes after he became a judicial commissioner of the Supreme Court in April.

-With over 34 years of experience in both the judiciary and legal service, Mr Hoong's past roles include being registrar, district judge and chief executive of the Singapore Land Authority.
+With more than 34 years of experience in both the judiciary and legal service, Mr Hoong was previously a registrar, district judge and the chief executive of the Singapore Land Authority.

 The President also appointed, on the advice of the Prime Minister, Mr Mohan Ramamirtha Subbaraman as a judicial commissioner of the Supreme Court from January next year, for a period of two years.